leonhard-s/auraxium/docs/event.rst

 This version is shortest and will be used for most examples as it covers most use cases, but does not support some advanced trigger features like conditions.

-For the full set of features, instantiate the :class:`auraxium.event.Trigger` manually, add any actions and conditions, and finally register it to the client via :meth:`auraxium.EventClient.add_trigger`:
+For the full set of features, instantiate the :class:`auraxium.event.Trigger` manually, add any actions and conditions, and finally register it to the client via :meth:`auraxium.event.EventClient.add_trigger`:

 .. code-block:: python3
    :emphasize-lines: 3,5,9

-   client = auraxium.EventClient()
+   client = auraxium.event.EventClient()

    my_trigger = auraxium.Trigger(auraxium.event.Death)